Repetitive transcranial magnetic stimulation policy

 Reasonable supports include:

-- rTMS therapy on a daily basis at least five days per week
+rTMS therapy on a daily basis at least five days per week.

-- regular medical/psychiatric reviews; at least two times per week
+regular medical/psychiatric reviews: at least two times per week

-- therapeutic group programs unless specifically unsuitable
+therapeutic group programs unless this is deemed unsuitable